alrikai/alrikai.github.io/docs/index.md

 layout: default
 ---

-I am a computer vision generalist currently working as a software engineer at HOVER Inc.
+I am a computer vision generalist currently working as a software engineer at <a href="https://www.hover.to">HOVER Inc</a>.

 I like solving difficult problems and writing well engineered high performance systems, particularly involving video processing and analysis.